 E. HETEROGENEOUS IRRADIATION CAUSED PRENUMBRAL IMPACT BEFORE THE ECLIPSE – this is the model which covers a nonuniformity of light alongside the line of sight caused by penumbral impact.
-This model assumes, that illumination on the observation place is bigger than near the object observed.
-It works through a whole partial phase, however human eye cannot detect this difference until 86-88% obscuration, when umbra becomes present on the sky (under clear sky weather towards the direction, where forward scattering plays the main role).
-When sky become significantly darker, especially near the horizon the distant objects, being less illuminated can be washed out of greyish blue hue of the sky.
-This situation is more visible as the eclipse progress covering Sun up to the moment, when the observed remote object is plunged into the umbra.
+This model assumes that illumination in the observation place is bigger than near the object observed.
+It works through a whole partial phase, however, the human eye cannot detect this difference until 86-88% obscuration, when the umbra becomes present in the sky (under clear sky weather towards the direction, where forward scattering plays the main role).
+When the sky becomes significantly darker, especially near the horizon the distant objects, being less illuminated can be washed out of the greyish-blue hue of the sky.
+This situation is more visible as the eclipse progress covering Sun up to the moment when the observed remote object is plunged into the umbra.
 The E-model of heterogeneous irradiation causes additional visibility impairment towards the shadow-in direction (Pic.
 13, 14), but the reduction of light scattering ability by particles suspended on the line of sight is an advantage for the observer.

 When our distant object is located towards the umbral position, then is much harder to spot him.

-F. HETEROGENEOUS IRRADIATION CAUSED PRENUMBRAL IMPACT AFTER THE ECLIPSE – the opposite situation, where observer experience a deep partial phase, but the remote object observed is already much more illuminated by a thicker solar crescent.
-Likewise, the previous model of the incident radiance varying continuously across the line of sight (Pic.
+F. HETEROGENEOUS IRRADIATION CAUSED PRENUMBRAL IMPACT AFTER THE ECLIPSE – the opposite situation, where the observer experience a deep partial phase, but the remote object observed is already much more illuminated by a thicker solar crescent.
+Likewise, the previous model of the incident radiance varied continuously across the line of sight (Pic.
 15).
 In this case, the object is less visible due to the fainter contrast between it and the horizon sky (Pic.
 16).
 Moreover, the light scattering on atmospheric particles plays a bigger role due to the higher level of illumination.
-Both with this and previous model I have assumed that lunar shadow comes from the right according to my own observation manner.
+Both with this and the previous model I have assumed that the lunar shadow comes from the right according to my own observation manner.